stvtortora/TaskBunny/README.md

 The category and location portions of the form both utilize a search component which updates in real time as the user types.
 For example, if a user types 'ne' in the location search, 'New York, NY' is fetched from the database and offered as a suggestion.

 Since the functionality for both searches are similar, I decided to keep my code DRY by sharing the same search component between them.
-To distinguish between the two, I used Redux's connect function to implement seperate containers for categories and locations.
+To distinguish between the two, I used Redux's connect function to implement separate containers for categories and locations.
 Within each container, the search component is supplied with a fetchResults method that is specific to the type of data we want to receive.
-That is, 'fetchReults' dispatches the 'fetchCategories' action in the category search container, and the 'fetchLocations' action in the location search container.
-Consequently, the actual search component can simply call 'fetchResults' and reamin agnostic to the type of data it's retrieving.
+That is, `fetchResults` dispatches the 'fetchCategories' action in the category search container, and the 'fetchLocations' action in the location search container.
+Consequently, the actual search component can simply call 'fetchResults' and remain agnostic to the type of data it's retrieving.

 ``` javascript
 handleChange(e) {